jonootto/hiveos-prometheus/README.md

-Push stats from hiveos to influxdb
+Push stats from hiveos to prometheus